 Are salmon patties good for you?

-Salmon is one of the best kinds of fish you can add to your diet: it’s a wonderful source of lean protein and is loaded with Omega-3s for brain and heart health.
-Gluten free salmon cakes are a fun way to enjoy salmon for lunch or dinner.
+In fact, salmon is one of the best kinds of fish you can add to your diet: it’s a wonderful source of lean protein which is vital for building and repairing muscles and is loaded with Omega-3s for brain and heart health.

 Wild salmon vs. farmed salmon

 For the most delicious tasting salmon cakes, I recommend using wild Alaskan salmon.
-As I mentioned in my recipe for salmon chowder, I always prefer to buy wild fish because of the many problems associated with farmed fish.
+As I mentioned in my recipe for wild salmon chowder, I always prefer to buy wild fish because of the many problems associated with farmed fish.

 Read more about the differences between wild and factory-farmed salmon here.

-The salmon I used in these salmon cakes was frozen Wild Alaskan Sockeye from Copper River Seafoods.
+Hence, the salmon I used in these salmon cakes was frozen Wild Alaskan Sockeye from Copper River Seafoods.
 The salmon is vacuum sealed in a 12oz portion.
 Our local supermarket carries it, but you can also buy it from their online store.

 While the Alaskan wild salmon can be a little pricey, consider this: it’s less fatty and contains more protein than farmed salmon.
 It also contains more Omega-3s.
 And we know how good those are for us.